 Updated: February 1, 2019

 There are so many types of travelers out there from those going abroad for the first time to taking Caribbean cruises, backpacking through Southeast Asia, family trips to Disney.
 And travel means something different to everyone.
 So, how do you know what the best souvenir to take home will be?
+What is a good souvenir?
 Will it be worth buying?
-Worth the suitcase space or the cost to ship it home?
+Is it worth the suitcase space or the cost to ship it home?

-Well, here’s some advice to help you pick out unique souvenirs for you or your loved ones.
-I’ll also share what kind of things we bring home and why.
+Well, here’s some advice to help you pick out unique souvenirs for yourself or your loved ones.
+I’ll also share what kinds of meaningful souvenirs we bring home and why.